bnfour/md-mods/readme.md

 Please note that the override is designed to **not** apply any scaling to the images, and the sprites will be placed to the buttons as is.

 #### Image preparation
+A good way to start with an override is to use the default spritesheet for your resolution as a template.
+The defaults are located in [`ScoreboardCharacters/Resources`](ScoreboardCharacters/Resources) folder.
+There's also a bigger source and/or reference image in [`ScoreboardCharacters/etc`](ScoreboardCharacters/etc).

+If there is no default image for your desired resolution, the source/reference can be scaled to form a template.
+The rest of this section describes the requirements the override image must meet; see ["Image override"](#image-override) for the way to enable the override image.

 ##### Sprite size
 First, pick a size for individual sprites.
 It's best to use the size that matches the button size for your screen resolution.
 As a baseline, 〇×1080 resolution uses 40 px sprites.
 Scale this for your resolution.